sarkershantonu/Automation-Getting-Started/Serenity-Junit/Readme.md

 1. Avoid Base Page URL from annotation, use properties.
 2. Use Page specif URL(path url) inside POM
 3. Never Use Page logic inside Test Classes
+4. You should make Steps Pages to reuse the steps

 # Notes
 1. It is based on maven-failsafe-plugin which is less strict than surefire, so the whole test execution will be treaed as intregration tests.